KostasDaskalos/mystrix_midi_remote_Ableton_Live/README.md

 The color of the pads that control the clips is following ....a bit loosely the color of the tracks in Ableton Live.
 I will try to refine the palette to better match these in Live.

-When you move the red box the pads on the Mystrix reflect the changes and are always shoing *only* the clips that are actualy inside the red box in Live.
+When you move the red box the pads on the Mystrix reflect the changes and are always showing *only* the clips that are actualy inside the red box in Live.

 I know there are unsuded pads but they are for future use.